 [Want a later version of this?
-See the cheapest in 2016 post.]
+See the cheapest places to live in 2016 post.]

 If you’ve been following this Cheapest Destinations Blog for a while, you know that every year I do a post on the cheapest places to live in the world.
 It’s not that things change so drastically from year to year, but there are political and exchange rate changes that can make some places fall out of favor and others fall in.
 There are also changes in visa policies, banking regulations, or the environment for foreigners that can change the landscape.

 This year is a bit different in the sense that I’m celebrating the release of my new book, A Better Life for Half the Price.
 Subtitled “How to prosper on less money in the cheapest places to live,” it’s a comprehensive guide to the why, how, and where on moving abroad to cut your expenses in half.
 There you’ll find more detailed info on the cheapest places to retire around the world, as well as the best places for location independent digital nomads, business owners, and families.

 And yes, in any of the countries outlined below, you can easily cut your monthly expenses by 50% without trying very hard.
 You can “Cut loose instead of cutting back” because unlike most of the advice you see on frugal living blogs, I’m not telling you to give up what you enjoy or to sacrafice now in order to have a richer retirement (or an early one).
 If you just change your address, you can live a much better life: go out more, eat better, have a nicer apartment, and hire people to do things you would rather not do yourself—like clean the house.
 All while spending significantly less each month on bills than you’re spending now.